Is PRP Therapy Safe? A Look at the Risks and Benefits of the Procedure

 • Uses the body’s own cells, avoiding synthetic substances

-Research into PRP therapy is ongoing, but clinical studies have shown promising outcomes for conditions such as knee arthritis, rotator cuff tendinopathy, and lateral epicondylitis (tennis elbow).
+Research into PRP therapy is ongoing.
+Even so, clinical studies have shown promising outcomes for conditions such as knee arthritis, rotator cuff tendinopathy, and lateral epicondylitis (tennis elbow).
 Outcomes vary depending on the condition, stage of injury, and individual response.

 How PRP Compares to Other Treatments

 Patients often consider PRP vs cortisone injection when choosing between options.
-Cortisone injections may offer quicker pain relief, but they do not assist with tissue repair and may have side effects with repeated use.
+Cortisone injections may offer quicker pain relief.
+However, they do not assist with tissue repair and may have side effects with repeated use.

-PRP, on the other hand, is a regenerative approach that may take longer to show results but aims to improve long-term tissue quality.
-It is also commonly considered as an alternative to surgery in certain soft tissue injuries—particularly in partial tears or overuse syndromes.
+PRP, on the other hand, is a regenerative approach.
+It may take longer to show results, but it aims to improve long-term tissue quality.
+It is also commonly considered an alternative to surgery in certain soft tissue injuries.
+This is especially true for partial tears or overuse syndromes.

-For those weighing up PRP vs traditional treatment approaches such as rest or physiotherapy alone, PRP can be viewed as an adjunct—working alongside other therapies to accelerate healing.
+Some patients weigh PRP against traditional approaches such as rest or physiotherapy alone.
+In practice, PRP can work as an adjunct, alongside other therapies, to accelerate healing.

 What to Expect During and After PRP Injections